Evefg4/sandbox/README.md

 This sections contains the instructions to download, compile and install the OpenCV 3.3.0 libraries on the Ubuntu desktop.

 ### Download
-Open a command prompt from the desktop and type:
+Open a command prompt and type:

 ```
 cd ~